eclipse-archived/ceylon-lang.org/community/index.md

 You can chat live with us on our busy [Gitter channel](https://gitter.im/ceylon/user).

+There's also a [second Gitter channel](https://gitter.im/ceylon/dev) for development-related discussions.

 ## User mailing list
 If you have questions or suggestions, you're welcome to discuss them in our [Google user group](http://groups.google.com/group/ceylon-users).